PILD: Physics-Informed Learning via Diffusion: Experiments

 The quantitative results are presented in Table \ref{table:wheelload}.
-The results with variance are also provided in Table \ref{table:app:tire} of Appendix \ref{tireforce}.
-We select three methods for demonstration in Figure \ref{fig:result_wheelload0}, more samples are provided in Figure \ref{fig:result_wheelload} in Appendix \ref{tireforce}.
-Since all the needed sensors are installed in chassis, the collected data contain significant noise.
-So, we conducted ablation studies on whether to apply denoising to the input.
-As presented in Appendix \ref{ablation}, the experimental results not only highlight the importance of data preprocessing but also demonstrate the robustness of our method.
-Different types of vehicles have totally different chassis dynamics, posing significant challenges to physical consistency.
-While the EKF is a classical traditional method for addressing such problems, it underperforms learning-based approaches when the dataset includes multiple vehicle models and inherent noise.
-Diffusion-based methods achieve superior performance, with physics-informed diffusion models delivering even better results.
-Furthermore, the results revalidate the superiority of Laplace-distributed modeling in solving practical engineering problems.
+The results with sample-level standard deviations are also provided in Table \ref{table:app:tire} of Appendix \ref{tireforce}.
+We select three methods for demonstration in Figure \ref{fig:result_wheelload0}; more samples are provided in Figure \ref{fig:result_wheelload} in Appendix \ref{tireforce}.
+Since all required sensors are installed in the chassis, the collected data contain significant noise.
+Therefore, we conduct ablation studies on whether to apply denoising to the input.
+As presented in Appendix \ref{ablation}, the experimental results highlight the importance of data preprocessing and evaluate the robustness of our method under noisy inputs.
+Different vehicle types have different chassis dynamics, posing challenges to physical consistency.
+While the EKF is a classical method for addressing such problems, it underperforms learning-based approaches when the dataset includes multiple working conditions and inherent noise.
+Diffusion-based methods achieve competitive performance, with physics-informed diffusion models further reducing the error.
+These results support the usefulness of Laplace-distributed residual modeling for practical engineering data.